 Nothing good comes from denying the existence of problems in our world.
 It isn’t helpful to live in a bubble where everything appears fine and dandy.
 As responsible citizens of planet Earth, we need to stay informed and involved in our pursuit to change things for the better.
 The news should inspire us to be more proactive in our communities and instigate positive change.

 Many times in history we’ve seen how one, single person can bring about massive change by providing an example and acting as a light for others.
-All it takes is the denial of corruption, and not letting despair and oppression dim the light of faith and courage.
+All it takes is us to refuse corruption, and not letting despair and oppression dim the light of faith and courage.
 Revolutionaries and creatives like Gandhi, Abraham Lincoln, Virginia Woolf, and Michael Jackson used their voice sand creative outlets to become beacons of hope and inspiration.

-Here are five steps you can take to avoid being disheartened the news and return to hope:
+Here are five steps you can take to avoid being disheartened by the news:

 1. Monitor the quality of the news that you consume: The mediascape is flooded with choice, from TV, radio, online, and print.
 Each has different focus areas and possess distinct tones.
 It’s worth examining your news sources to see if they are presenting information in a way that gives you the freedom to interpret it.
 Seek those news outlets that provide unbiased coverage without the urgency, chaos, and drama that may cause you to feel anxious and disturbed.
 Tweak your media diet to include only those channels that inform and uplift at the same time.
 A couple of outlets that feature positive news are GoodNewsNetwork.com, Live Happy Magazine, and AARP Magazine.